idvorkin/idvorkin.github.io/_posts/2018-11-03-The-Genesis-Node.md

 Igor, you know the odds of shipping Reddog on time are slim to none."

+_This is part of the [SaaS series](tags/index.html#Software%20as%20a%20Story).
+Any connection to reality will be strictly denied_

 My boss and I nodded our agreement as the director of OS development for Reddog continued.

 "Every team is sending a volunteer to the newly formed DevOps team.
 With an expert from each team, DevOps will be an elite, rapid-response team, able to deal with every type of problem in short order.
 The budget will be wide open, and the DevOps team is authorized to take any action required - are you the man for this?"